salbalkus/CausalTables.jl/paper/paper.md

 # Closing remarks

-`CausalTables.jl` provides useful auxiliary functions to support causal inference methods in Julia.
+`CausalTables.jl` provides useful auxiliary functions to support causal inference methods on tabular data in Julia.
 The package focuses on tools relevant to estimating the effect of one or more treatment variables on a response.
 The `StructuralCausalModel` allows users to easily extract ground truth values for any relevant aspect of a data-generating process, supporting the benchmarking of many common causal inference methods.
 While the package includes high-level functions to approximate several prominent estimands, users can also write their own interventions and use low-level functions such as `intervene`, `draw_counterfactual`, and `condensity` to approximate the ground truth of novel estimands.
 By combining this with the power of the `CausalTable` interface for processing data once it is generated, `CausalTables.jl` serves as a useful tool for scientists seeking to develop and experimentally evaluate new causal inference methods.

 # Acknowledgements